tholian-network/stealth/README.md

 # Stealth Browser

-The Stealth Browser is a different kind of web browser that aims to achieve increased privacy, automation through conventions and efficient bandwidth usage, no matter the cost.
+The Stealth Browser is a different kind of web browser that aims to achieve increased privacy and automation through conventions and efficient bandwidth usage, no matter the cost.

 It is built by a former contributor to both Chromium and Firefox,